Man in wheelchair sitting next to another man at a table discussing something.

 Accessibility

-Engage independent experts
+Engaging with independent experts

 With this methodology, we can quickly identify design changes that would make our electronic devices easier for people with physical or cognitive disabilities to use.

-Have a clear mission and philosophy
+Having a clear mission and strategy

 Our commitment to user-friendly products starts with incorporating accessibility into the core requirements whenever possible.
 We guide our efforts according to the following objectives: